This display in the museum’s main office gallery highlights the town’s heritage sites.

 Ms. Montgomery, a native of Prince Edward Island, is famous for the book, Anne of Green Gables, the Avonlea and Emily stories and other books.
 In 1911, she moved to Ontario where she lived with her husband, Rev. Ewan Macdonald.
 Her most productive years were spent in the manse at nearby Leaskdale, Ontario, from 1911 - 1926.

 For more information about L.M.
-Montgomery please visit the Lucy Maud Montgomery Leaksdale Manse Museum website.
+Montgomery please visit the Lucy Maud Montgomery Leaskdale Manse Museum website.

 The musical roots of the late pianist, Glenn Gould, are in the Uxbridge area where his parents and grandparents lived.
 A unique collection of photos depicts him as a child and young man.